ithallojunior/store-api/README.md

 In order to add/alter products you will need a staff user.
-You can use the predefined superuser *user* and password *password* loaded from a fixture.
+You can use the predefined superuser *root* and password *password* loaded from a fixture.
 You can also run the command bellow (while the container is up) and set up your own user:
 ```